 These gains in efficiency, agility, and quality are especially vital if the company plans on implementing large-scale cloud migration efforts or is looking to take advantage of the cloud to drive market differentiation and innovation.

 Mirco Wienen, Sentia Consulting CTO holds long-standing experience within the IT industry.
-Certified in AWS and two decades of work as an architect, consultant, and several CTO positions represents his comprehensive expertise to translate business needs into pragmatic solutions based on extensive technical knowledge.
+Certified in AWS and two decades of work as an architect, consultant, and several CTO positions represent his comprehensive expertise to translate business needs into pragmatic solutions based on extensive technical knowledge.